renovatebot/renovate/lib/manager/maven/readme.md

 #### Is the fileMatch pattern likely to get many "false hits" for files that have nothing to do with package management?

 Usually "pomfile" is in the root of the project and it is not likely that it will be many other xml files in the same directory.
+But we can search for all pomfiles in a repository and process them all independently.

 ## Parsing and Extraction

 #### Can package files have "local" links to each other that need to be resolved?

-No
+No. All references are to Maven Central or some other source host.

+---

 #### Is there reason why package files need to be parsed together (in serial) instead of independently?